elixirschool/telemetry-code-along/README.md

       * Note on Datadog formatter
         * Tags translate into metric tags (show the mapping)
         * Can leverage prefix, global tags, HTTP route tag now more usefully
-* Custom instrumentation
+* Custom instrumentation -> not necessary, any event can be handled by one Telemetry module importing `Telemetry.Metrics`
   * Define telemetry handler
   * Attach in telemetry module (?)
   * Good candidate--custom interaction error count - log in failure/success?
-* Instrumentating LiveView with Phoenix's OOTB Telemetry events
+* Instrumentating LiveView with Phoenix's OOTB Telemetry events - CAN'T!
+Worth noting and comparing to Phoenix channel OOTB telemetry events, link to issue.
+  * Custom duration and count instrumentation for
-* Telemetry under the hood - trace the flow of PHoenix/Ecto/app code emitting event and telemetry looking up event handle and calling it.
+* Telemetry under the hood - trace the flow of Phoenix/Ecto/app code emitting event and telemetry looking up event handle and calling it.
 Look at tags, etc.

 ### Questions
 - [X] How to instrument success/failure of web requests?